 - Follow the Leader: first when the scene started becoming popular with bands like Menswear being thrown together, and then again after 1995 with a large crowd of Oasis-a-likes.

-- Even some of the big names were decried as copycats of Suede and Manic Street Preachers before Britpop exploded.
+- Even some of the big names were decried as copycats of Suede and Manic Street Preachers before Britpop truly exploded.